Martin-Courtney-Sage/project_two/README.md

 ## Usage

+There are 5 branches: main, database, PythonBackend, JavaBackend, Frontend

 Start the Postgres server and run the sql script.
 Enter your database details and put it in resources folder as connection.properties

-Run the Python and Java code which should start the backend server, then open the bankWelcomePage.html file in the Frontend.
+Run the Python and Java code which should start the backend server, then open the bankWelcomePage.html file in the Frontend (Frontend branch)

 ## Contributors